-Parentesi is Italian for “brackets“ or “to clamp“ and describe besides the name the way how the lamp functions.
-A steel cable which is “clamped” between ceiling and floor facilitates the regulation of the height of a steel tube where the lamp is fixed.
-This convenient layout of the light by Achille Castiglioni and Pio Manzù was already made in 1970 but is still more than up-to-date.
-The innovative mixture of floor lamp and pendant lamp was rewarded with the "Compasso d´Oro" in 1979.
+Parentesi is Italian for “brackets“ or “to clamp“ and describes both the name and the way how the lamp functions.
+A steel cable which is “clamped” between the ceiling and floor facilitates the regulation of the height of a steel tube where the lamp is fixed.
+This convenient layout of the light by Achille Castiglioni and Pio Manzù was already made in 1970 but is still more than current.
+The innovative mixture of floor lamp and pendant lamp was awarded the "Compasso d’Oro" in 1979.

-By extra charge, Parentesi is also available with a dimmer.
+For an extra fee, Parentesi is also available with a dimmer.